Home » Posts tagged 'consumer price index' (Page 4)

 The CPI Understates Inflation Skewing Our Expectations

-The purpose of the consumer price index (CPI) is to reflect just how much inflation is eating into both our incomes and our savings.
+The CPI Understates Inflation Skewing Our Expectations The purpose of the consumer price index (CPI) is to reflect just how much inflation is eating into both our incomes and our savings.
 Consumer inflation has been estimated since the 1700s, by measuring price changes in a fixed-weight basket of goods.
-This method was seen as a way of measuring the cost of maintaining a constant standard of living.
-In the last 30 years, a growing gap has become obvious between government reporting of inflation, as measured by the CPI, and the perception of actual inflation held by the general public.
+This method was seen as a […]

 Peter Schiff: The World Will Drown in an Ocean of Inflation; Gold Is Going Ballistic

-The gold market took a one-two punch on Tuesday as Trump made some concessions in the trade war and inflation numbers came in a bit higher than expected.
-Peter Schiff talked about it in his latest podcast, saying gold traders still don’t understand the gold rally.
+Peter Schiff: The World Will Drown in an Ocean of Inflation; Gold Is Going Ballistic The gold market took a one-two punch on Tuesday as Trump made some concessions in the trade war and inflation numbers came in a bit higher than expected.
+Peter Schiff talked about it in his latest podcast, saying gold traders […]

 Markets Might Hafta Grapple with “Patient”: Fed Rate Cut in July After This Inflation?